 - Maximum input is 100,000 BTU/hr. - Decorative gas appliance must be certified to ANSI Z21.60 "Standard for Decorative Gas Appliances for Installation in Vented Fireplaces". - Must be installed in accordance with the National Fuel Gas Code, ANSI Z223.1. - A gas log set must incorporate a gas shutoff. - Gas Log set requires the damper to be locked fully open. - A listed automatic damper system with safety interlock may be used in this fireplace with only compatible, listed gas log sets.
-See damper system manufacturer's instructions. - A knockout is provided on the fireplace and in refractory for 1/2 in.
+See damper system manufacturer's instructions. - Knockouts are provided on both sides of the fireplace and in refractories for 1/2 in.
 (13 mm) iron pipe. - Seal refractory around pipe with fireplace mortar or a non-combustible sealant.